greninja/llm_cache/README.md

 ## Acknowledgments

 Much of my implementation was inspired by Zilliz's [GPTCache](https://github.com/zilliztech/GPTCache).
 My motivation for building LLMCache stemmed from a deep curiosity to explore and understand the various system components that power fast LLM inference, with the goal of meaningfully reducing latency and costs.

+## Disclaimer

+This project is a work-in-progress and is intended for educational and research purposes only.
+While it may serve as a helpful starting point or reference, it is not optimized or tested for production-grade use.

+There are more robust and battle-tested LLM caching systems available (Zilliz's GPTCache for instance).